Junko Mihara: Political career

 Mihara ran in the House of Councillors election in July 2010 as a proportional candidate of the Liberal Democratic Party and won, campaigning on her experience with women's health issues.
 She first appeared in the Diet on 30 July 2010.
-She was elected to a seat representing the Kanagawa at-large district in the July 2016 election.
+She was elected to a seat representing the Kanagawa at-large district in the July 2016 election and the July 2022 election.